section-engineering-education/engineering-education/content/articles/building-a -debt-tracker-application-with-python-and-fauna/index.md

 - [Conclusion](#conclusion)

 ### Getting started with Fauna
 To begin using Fauna, you must first create an account on the official website.
-You may do so [here](https://dashboard.fauna.com/accounts/register) using your email address.
+Using your email address, you may do so [here](https://dashboard.fauna.com/accounts/register) (https://dashboard.fauna.com/accounts/register).

 ### Creating a database in Fauna
-After creating an account, you will be able to create a database.
-Our database will help us to store our data.
+After creating an account, we will be able to create a database that will help us to store our data.
 You can do so by going to the Fauna dashboard and clicking on the `CREATE DATABASE` button:

 ![create database](/engineering-education/building-a -debt-tracker-application-with-python-and-fauna/create-database.png)